MrMicrowaveOven/AlgorithmsCurriculum/engineering-culture/meetups.md

 2. Remember names.
 3. Listen.
 4. Go early to get more face time.
-5. Maintain profile.
+5. Maintain your profile.
 Facebook integration is great to see which of your friends are going.

 [meetup]: http://www.meetup.com